opulo-inc/lumenpnp/doc/content/en/docs/motherboard/installing-tht/index.md

 linkTitle: "Install THT Components"
 weight: 1
 description: >-
-     Instructions about how to install the THT components into an Index Motherboard
+     Instructions about how to install the THT components into a LumenPnP Motherboard
 ---

 There are five types of connectors that need to be soldered into your motherboard.
 We'll go over each one, and how to solder them in place.